Nonlinear Schrödinger equation: Fiber optics

-The nonlinear Schrödinger equation in water waves
+Water waves

 For water waves, the nonlinear Schrödinger equation describes the evolution of the envelope of modulated wave groups.
 In a paper in 1968, Vladimir E. Zakharov describes the Hamiltonian structure of water waves.
-In the same paper Zakharov shows, that for slowly modulated wave groups, the wave amplitude satisfies the nonlinear Schrödinger equation, approximately.
+In the same paper Zakharov shows that, for slowly modulated wave groups, the wave amplitude satisfies the nonlinear Schrödinger equation, approximately.
 The value of the nonlinearity parameter к depends on the relative water depth.
 For deep water, with the water depth large compared to the wave length of the water waves, к is negative and envelope solitons may occur.
-Furthermore, these envelope solitons may be accelerated under external time dependent water flow.
+Additionally, the group velocity of these envelope solitons could be increased by an acceleration induced by an external time-dependent water flow.

 For shallow water, with wavelengths longer than 4.6 times the water depth, the nonlinearity parameter к is positive and wave groups with envelope solitons do not exist.
 In shallow water surface-elevation solitons or waves of translation do exist, but they are not governed by the nonlinear Schrödinger equation.

 The nonlinear Schrödinger equation is thought to be important for explaining the formation of rogue waves.

 The complex field ψ, as appearing in the nonlinear Schrödinger equation, is related to the amplitude and phase of the water waves.
 Consider a slowly modulated carrier wave with water surface elevation η of the form: